a-blondel/mohh2-wii-patch/README.md

 *Panzerschreck label / ingame*
 - **Misc**
   - **Menu Theme** : Change the theme menu, optional.
-  - **Skip startup screens** : Skips the Wiimote and Zii Zapper alert screens on game startup to spare some time, optional.
+  - **Skip startup screens** : Skips the Wiimote and Wii Zapper alert screens on game startup to spare some time, optional.
   - **Skip EA intro** : Skips the intro to spare some time, optional.